Karl Radek: Early life

 Radek was born in Lemberg, Austria-Hungary (now Lviv in Ukraine), as Karol Sobelsohn, to a Litvak (Lithuanian Jewish) family; his father, Bernhard, worked in the post office and died whilst Karl was young.
 He took the name Radek from a favourite character, Andrzej Radek, in Syzyfowe prace ('The Labors of Sisyphus', 1897) by Stefan Żeromski.

-Radek joined the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL) in 1904 and participated in the 1905 Revolution in Warsaw, where he had responsibility for the party's newspaper Czerwony Sztandar.
+Radek joined the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL) in 1904.
+When the 1905 Russian Revolution broke out (including uprisings across the Kingdom of Poland), Radek participated as a revolutionary organiser in Warsaw, where he had responsibility for the party's newspaper Czerwony Sztandar.